MicrosoftDocs/quantum-docs/articles/qsharp-overview.md

 # What is Q#?

 Q# is a high-level, [open-source](https://github.com/microsoft/qsharp) programming language for developing and running quantum algorithms.
-The Q# programming language is included in the Quantum Development Kit (QDK).
+Q# is included in the Quantum Development Kit (QDK).
 For more information, see [Set up the Quantum Development Kit](xref:microsoft.quantum.install-qdk.overview).

 As a quantum programming language, Q# meets the following language, compiler, and runtime requirements:

 - **Hardware agnostic:** Qubits in quantum algorithms aren't tied to a specific quantum hardware or layout.
 The Q# compiler and runtime handle the mapping from program qubits to physical qubits.
 - **Integration of quantum and classical computing:** The ability to perform classical and quantum computations is essential in a universal quantum computer.
 - **Respect the laws of physics:** Q# and quantum algorithms follow the rules of quantum physics.
-For example, in Q# you can't directly copy or access the qubit state.
+For example, you can't directly copy or access the qubit state in Q#.

 > [!NOTE]
 > You can use Q# as a standalone program or with Python in various IDEs.
 For more information, see [Different ways to work with Q#](xref:microsoft.quantum.qsharp-ways-to-work).

 ## Structure of a Q# program

 Before you start writing quantum programs, it's important to understand the structure and components of a Q# program.
-As an example, consider the following Q# program which creates a superposition state:
+Consider the following Q# program that creates a superposition state:

 ```qsharp
 namespace Superposition {